 I chose to undertake a long, rigorous training in psychodynamic psychotherapy as I believe a thorough grounding in the psychoanalytical approach enhances work at a deeper level, aiming to reach the roots of current problems, promoting long-term personal growth.
 I completed a four-year postgraduate training in psychodynamic psychotherapy at WPF Therapy, gaining a BACP-accredited postgraduate diploma with distinction, and practised for several years within the WPF Therapy clinic in London.
-I currently work in private practice with individuals aged 18+ in Bromley, Kent, and central London, W1.
+I currently work in private practice with individuals aged 18+ in Bromley, Kent.

 About psychodynamic psychotherapy

 Early in our lives, we learn how to cope with our feelings and experiences in our own unique way.
 Patterns of relating and coping with distress become familiar and continue to influence us throughout our lives at an unconscious level, affecting our behaviour and relationships at home and work.
 Sometimes, our coping strategies, and the ways we relate to others, may become problematic.
 For instance, we may feel overwhelmed by grief, illness or painful events.
 Relationships may break down.
 We may begin to feel anxious or depressed.